python-gino/gino/docs/engine.rst

 green in the diagram.
 The connection in the diagram is a many-to-one wrapper of the raw connection, because of the reuse and lazy features, we'll get to that part later.
-The connection is created by the engine, thus inherits the same dialect, with which the connection run queries.
+The connection is created by the engine, thus inherits the same dialect, and is used for running queries.

 On the outer side, SQLAlchemy queries can be executed directly on the engine or connection.
 When on engine, it will try to acquire a reusable connection to